Video by Living in Arizona Now

 Here the African Lion and the Cheetah are amazing to see up close.
 Such powerful creatures.
 Since COVID-19, the Zoo offers more virtual experiences.
-The Zoo also offers Wild Times Magazine on their site, which might be fun read before you come to the resort, and Phoenix.
+The Zoo also offers Wild Times Magazine on their site, which might be a fun to read before you come to the resort and Phoenix.

 My visit to the Zoo was incredible and something that I think most people would truly enjoy.

 Day Three Tasting the City

 Today I called this tasting the city because again I want to take a dive into the history and culture of the area.
 Part of that is the food from the region.

 I began the stay with breakfast at a local favorite.
 For over 7 years, this local spot has been making the mornings brighter for all it is called the Original Breakfast House.
 The breakfast menu includes great omelets and many fresh baked goodies.
 I tried the Key Lime pancakes just because they sounded amazing and something I had not had before.
 I was correct on both counts.
 This was an amazing start to the day.
 The staff is friendly and the food was warm and tasted great.

 When I find a great spot I often tend to say “it is a good thing I do not have one of these near my home, I would be 400lbs”.
 Be careful what you say even as a joke.
 With the last year of COVID-19, I gained more weight than I ever thought possible with my reduced travel and activities.